Freelancing looks totally different in 2026. Here's my 8-step playbook — the one I wish I had when I started from zero.

 Person B: Does ONLY landing page design.
 Charges $2,500.
 Completes in 3-4 days maximum.
 If Person B handles 10-20 clients per month, he earns more than Person A. And he's happier.
 I can guarantee that.

 This is called mastering something.
-Successful websites have one thing, one focus.
+Successful businesses have one thing, one focus.
 That's the pattern.

 I will look at services.
 Fixed pricing or retainer pricing.